ktpolanski/ip2/wigwams/wigwams/README.md

 ## Demonstration Run

 You can quite easily reproduce the Wigwams run performed in [Polanski et al. (2014)][polanski2014].
 The data can be found in `ktpolanski/wigwams_testdata` under Community Data.
 In the iPlant app, in the Inputs tab, use `model_expr.csv` for the `Gene Expression CSV` field, and `model_deg.csv` for the `Differential Expression CSV` field.
-In the Parameters tab, check the `No Standardising` and `Run Legacy Version` checkboxes, and enter `10 10 8 5 5` into the `Minimum Module Size Filtering` field.
+In the Parameters tab, check the `No Standardising` and `Run Legacy Version` checkboxes, and enter `10;10;8;5;5` into the `Size Thresholding` field.
 Press the Launch Analysis button in the bottom right corner of the app window and your demonstration run has been launched.

 ## Inputs